 Output:

-The code shows how the static_cast works in a C++ program, which is a safer and more explicit way to convert double to int, as it truncates the decimal part and stores 9 in x while the original value remains unchanged.
+The code shows how the static_cast works in a C++ program, which is a safer and more explicit way to convert a double to an int, as it truncates the decimal part and stores 9 in x while the original value remains unchanged.

 4. dynamic_cast<>